esterpantaleo/etymology/docs/test.md

 <a name="module_APP..renderSearchPage"></a>

 ### APP~renderSearchPage()
-Render the page that will contain the Etymology Graph of a specified lemma
+Renders the page that will contain the Etymology Graph of a specified lemma.

 **Kind**: inner method of [<code>APP</code>](#module_APP)
 **Params**: <code>string</code> lemma - e.g., "door"
 <a name="module_APP..init"></a>

 ### APP~init()
-Initializes app
+Initializes app.

 **Kind**: inner method of [<code>APP</code>](#module_APP)
 <a name="module_DATAMODEL"></a>